jaypipes/articles/openstack/walkthrough-launch-instance-request.md

     }
   ],
 ```

+In the example output above, you see three separate allocation request objects.
+Each allocation request object would consume resources for the new instance
+from each compute node in the example deployment.
+When `nova-scheduler` picks a
+destination compute host for Alice's instance, it will attempt to *claim*
+resources against that compute host.
+It will use one of the allocation requests
+to perform that claim (more below).

+##### Provider summaries

 The other part of the HTTP response to `GET /allocation_candidates` is the
 **_provider_summaries_** object.
 This is a map of UUID to summary information